Harsh-Bajpai-1194/Todo_app/README.md

 # Todo App

-This is a full-stack Todo application featuring a Node.js backend with Express and MongoDB.
+This is a full-stack Todo application featuring Node.js backend with Express and MongoDB.

 ## Project Structure